compas-dev/compas_fab/docs/examples/05_simulation_with_vrep.rst

     :figclass: figure
     :class: figure-img img-fluid

 Besides the examples above that can be run standalone or inside CAD software, this package contains a ready-made integration for Grasshopper that allows configuration of most available parameters.

-See :download:`this basic example <grasshopper-basic-example.ghx>` and then :download:`this complete path planning example <grasshopper-path-planner.ghx>` for Grasshopper.
+Download the following Grasshoper examples:

+* :download:`Basic path planning example <files/grasshopper-basic-example.ghx>`
+* :download:`Complete path planning example <files/grasshopper-path-planner.ghx>`.